Watch the full video review of our favorite Glass & Stainless Steel Baby Bottles and Food Storage containers here.

 Another alternative to glass is ceramic.
 Perfectly shaped for tiny hands — and great if you need to make tea for your little one’s yucky tummy.
 Or hot chocolate!

-As a general rule, straw cups suck to wash, but as these go, the DASH is winning.
+As a general rule, straw cups suck to wash, but as these go, the PIP is winning.
 To clean the cup, you can remove the entire top and attached straw.

-Just like its buddy, the DASH, you can remove the entire top and attached straw to clean the bottle.
+Just like its buddy, the PIP, you can remove the entire top and attached straw to clean the bottle.

 If you’re making your own baby food (no pressure), you want to store it in glass and/or silicone in the freezer.
 Wean Green is a favorite for storing, freezing and serving baby’s first purees.
 Glass is freezer safe, dishwasher safe, microwave safe, tempered, leak proof, and comes in four cute colors.
 Various sizes available, and you guessed it!
 Great for your lunch as well.